Ziad H. Hamzeh

-In Los Angeles, Ziad created two extraordinary theatres: The Open Fist Theatre and The Egyptian Arena.
-As artistic director of these award-winning venues, Ziad brought to the LA theatre community many prestigious international names such as Arrabel, Artue, Beckett, Brecht, Churchill, Gretzky, and Lorca.
-He directed and produced over sixty major award winning stage productions, among them Roxy Ventola's After The Bomb, Brecht's Baal, Sam Shephard's True West, Arrabel's Car Cemetery, Shakespeare's Hamlet, Fassbinder's The Bitter Tears of Petra Von Kant, Tennessee Williams' Vieux Carre, Nicholas Kazan's Blood Moon, Poor Murderer, The Architect and Empress of Assyria, Cinders, Low Level Panic, and Dusa, Fish, Stas, and Vi.
+In Hollywood, Ziad created two extraordinary theatres: The Open Fist Theatre Company and The Egyptian Arena.
+As Artistic Director of the award-winning Open Fist Theatre, Ziad brought to the LA theatre community prestigious international playwrights such as Arrabel, Artue, Beckett, Brecht, Churchill, Gretzky, and Lorca.
+He directed and produced over sixty major stage productions, among them Roxy Ventola's After The Bomb, Brecht's Baal, Sam Shephard's True West, Arrabel's Car Cemetery, Shakespeare's Hamlet, Fassbinder's The Bitter Tears Of Petra Von Kant, Tennessee Williams' Vieux Carre, Nicholas Kazan's Blood Moon, Poor Murderer, The Architect And Empress Of Assyria, Cinders, Low Level Panic, And Dusa, Fish, Stas, And Vi.

-Ziad has mentored and empowered numerous artists: Burr Steers (Charlie St. Cloud, 17 again, Igby goes Down); Tony Spiridakis (The Last Word, Queens Logic); Dalene Young (Cross Creek, Pale Rider Pale Horse, Little Darlings); Juan Carlos Valdivia (Southern District, Juno and The Pink Whale, American Visa); and many other artists mentored by Ziad. who found a haven for their creative powers after joining Ziad at The Open Fist.
+Ziad has mentored and empowered numerous artists such as Burr Steers (Charlie St. Cloud, 17 Again, Igby Goes Down), Tony Spiridakis (The Last Word, Queens Logic), Dalene Young (Cross Creek, Pale Rider Pale Horse, Little Darlings), and Juan Carlos Valdivia (Southern District, Juno And The Pink Whale, American Visa).
+They found a haven for their creative powers when joining Ziad at The Open Fist Theatre.